gitter-badger/BraidOS/What Really Is A Computer System.md

 Being able to *choose* what set of System Concepts you want to use for your 'application' or whatever.

+####Operating Systems should never be 'set'
+Operating Systems should change -- runtime reconfiguration should be an inherent property.
+Operating Systems should  be flexible (choose which system concepts to package at what times, essentially).

 ##The OS is the Machine
 You cannot access the actual hardware components without at least consulting it.
 But the operating system is more than an extension of the machine.
 A good example to think about would be: